 The most common type of electric utility power plant in Oklahoma is the gas-fired, and these account for one third of the State's electrical generation.
 There are 77 of these plants scattered throughout the State, ranging in capacity from less than 50 to more than 1,000 megawatts.
 The smaller non-utility power plants, which account for 6.5% of State capacity, are also dominantly gasfired.
-While the average start-up date for the utility-owned facilities is 1963, many of these were converted from plants that initially used fuel oil as their primary energy source.
-Should the need arise, many of these dualfired power plants are still capable of using fuel oil as an alternative energy source.
+While the average start-up date for the utility-owned facilities is 1963, many of these were converted from plants that initially used fuel oil as

 Figure 15.
 Map of coal consumers in Oklahoma.
-Index map showing company name, year commercial operation began, and location of major consumers in Oklahoma of Wyoming coal (\blacksquare), Oklahoma coal (\bullet), Wyoming/Oklahoma coal blend (\blacktriangle), and coal source from other states (Δ).
+Index map showing company name, year commercial operation began, and location of major consumers in Oklahoma of Wyoming coal ( $\blacksquare$ ), Oklahoma coal ( $\bullet$ ), Wyoming/Oklahoma coal blend ( $\blacktriangle$ ), and coal source from other states ( $\Delta$ ).
 Data from Energy Information Administration (2000a, table 20; 1999b, table 8) and Sanda (2000).